Trismegiste/iinano/README.md

 A social network that follows SOLID -- **Work in progress**

 ## What
-It's a private social network web application for small communities/business.
+It's a **private social network** web application for small communities/business.
 Built on Symfony2 & MongoDB, it is an attempt to keep things small, light, simple and intuitive.

-The model consists of less than 150 NCLOC of PHP and the main bundle (excluding symfony and the dbal) is about 1500 NCLOC of PHP.
-There's a lot of twig of course, but they are dumb templates (only about 20 "ifs" in those templates).
+The model consists of less than 150 NCLOC of PHP and the main bundle (excluding symfony and the dbal) is about 2000 NCLOC of PHP.
+There's a lot of twig of course, but they are dumb templates (only about 25 "ifs" in those templates).

-The model is smart enough to kept its integrity by itself, controllers are dumb and lean, repositories are business-relevant and forms are very constrained.
+The model is smart enough to keep its integrity by itself, controllers are dumb and lean, repositories are business-relevant and forms are very constrained.
 There is a double security on routes and on repositories.

-Since it's a private social network, there is no SEO at all.
+Since it's a private social network, there is no SEO at all, but you can add the google tracking of course.

 ## Why
 Because after struggling with Elgg (almost dead) and Oxwall (coding horror) and